temporalio/documentation/docs-src/concepts/what-is-advanced-visibility.md

 - In Temporal Cluster version 1.20 and later, advanced Visibility is available on SQL databases like MySQL (version 8.0.17 and later) and PostgreSQL (version 12 and later), in addition to support for Elasticsearch.
 - For Temporal Server versions 1.19.1 and earlier, you must [integrate with ElasticSearch](/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster) to use visibility.
-  Elasticsearch takes on the visibility request load, relieving potential performance issues.
+  Elasticsearch takes on the Visibility request load, relieving potential performance issues.
   We highly recommend operating a Temporal Cluster with Elasticsearch for any use case that spawns more than just a few Workflow Executions.
 - On Temporal Cloud, visibility is enabled by default for all users through the [Read-Only role](/cloud/how-to-get-started-with-temporal-cloud#invite-users)